ThanicsRobotics/ProjectHaloCAD/README.md

 All mechanical part files for the project (source files are in Fusion 360 archive file .f3d or .f3z)
 ### ECAD Files:
 All electronics schematics, libraries and Autodesk EAGLE source .sch and .brd files
+### Block Diagrams
+Higher-level system block diagrams for the Drone and Controller
+### Software:
+For this project's source code, see our other repository: https://github.com/ThanicsRobotics/ProjectHalo